 Yes, this is a useful technique in a lot of spaces, although it has some limitations.
 Outdoor CO2 in our cities is currently about 450 ppm, and human breath increases this concentration.

 In well ventilated spaces, CO2 should stay below about 800-950 ppm in normal times.
 However during a pandemic it is better to be closer to 700 ppm.
 In poorly ventilated spaces CO2 can reach levels of 3,000-5,000 ppm which is a very dangerous situation.

-Surveying classrooms, offices etc. with a CO2 monitor can be useful to determine which ones may have the worst ventilation, and prioritizing actions there.
+Surveying retail, pubs and clubs, libraries, classrooms and public buildings can be useful to get a general sense of which spaces may have the worst ventilation, and prioritizing actions there.

-Learn more about the health benefits of good ventilation in the Harvard Study
+- Learn more about health and cognitive benefits of good ventilation in the Harvard Study